Atinton History, Family Crest & Coats of Arms

 Some of the first listings of the surname include: William de Adinton in the Pipe Rolls of Buckinghamshire in 1176; Hugh de Adinton in the Assize Rolls of 1202; and Gilbert de Adintun who was listed in Surrey in 1226.

 Early History of the Atinton family

-Another 330 words (24 lines of text) covering the years 1644 and 1719 are included under the topic Early Atinton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Atinton research.
+Another 97 words (7 lines of text) covering the years 1644 and 1719 are included under the topic Early Atinton History in all our PDF Extended History products and printed products wherever possible.

 Atinton Spelling Variations